varroz56/mycaraone/README.md

 - [Font Awsome](https://fontawesome.com/) for extra styling(icons)

 ## User Stories
+This section shows the ways how users can use the site and what options present for them in order to accomplish their goals.
-The User Stories section have been uploaded to the [UserStories folder](docs/UserStories)
+The User Stories section have been uploaded to the [UserStories folder](docs/UserStories).

+## Credits
+Default user profile pictures downloaded from [Flaticon](https://www.flaticon.com/free-icons/profile)